SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/index.md

 Even for basic features like date storage, the official Excel formats store the same content in different ways.
 The parsers are expected to convert from the underlying file format representation to the Common Spreadsheet Format.
-Writers are expected to convert from CSF back to the underlying file format.
+Writers are expected to serialize SheetJS workbooks in the underlying file format.

 The following topics are covered in sub-pages: